firefly-iii/docs/docs/docs/explanation/support.md

 ## Who maintains Firefly III and why?

-Firefly III is maintained by James Cole, a software developer from the Netherlands.
+Firefly III is built and maintained by James Cole, a software developer from the Netherlands.
+He started developing Firefly III back in 2012, to manage his own finances.

 You can contact him through email on [james@firefly-iii.org](mailto:james@firefly-iii.org).
 His PGP key is mentioned on [Keybase.io](https://keybase.io/jc5).
 The fingerprint is `02F4 046C 4B23 6E06 0957 1612 B49A 324B 7EAD 6D80`.
 You can [verify that key](https://gist.github.com/JC5/e5810692bea4513bd80381f57b2ed03a).

 ## Security considerations